microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

     ![Global Tool Configuration](images/manage-tools-config.png)

    > Jenkins provides great out-of-the-box support for Maven.
 Since the Maven is not yet installed, it can be manually installed by extracting the `tar` file located in a shared folder.
-Alternatively, when the **Install automatically** option is selected, Jenkins will download and install Maven from the Apache website when a build job requires it.
+Alternatively, when the **Install automatically** option is selected in the **Global Tool Configuration** screen, Jenkins will download and install Maven from the Apache website when a build job requires it.

 1. To install Maven, select the **Install automatically** option and click on the **Apply** button.